-All class teachers develop strategies to ensure appropriate access to classroom equipment and resources which include computer timetables, rotating activities and providing independent choice time.
+All class teachers develop strategies to ensure appropriate access to classroom equipment and resources, including computer timetables, rotating activities and providing independent choice time.

-In the classroom, teachers regularly mix groups working together to enable pupils to work with a variety of class members.
+Teachers regularly mix groups in the classroom to enable pupils to work with various class members.

-As some styles of teaching can advantage particular pupils, we use a variety of strategies which include whole class teaching, group discussions, paired and individual activities.
+As some teaching styles can advantage particular pupils, we use a variety of strategies, including whole-class teaching, group discussions, and paired and individual activities.